Pillows & Prayers

-Pillows & Prayers (subtitled Cherry Red 1982-1983) is a compilation album released Christmas 1982, featuring artists on the Cherry Red record label.
+Pillows & Prayers (subtitled Cherry Red 1982-1983) is a compilation album released at Christmas 1982, featuring artists on the Cherry Red record label.
 The record was originally sold at 99 pence (in fact, "pay no more than 99p" was printed on the original sleeve), which helped ensure that the album peaked and remained at number 1 on the UK Indie Chart for five weeks and sold over 120,000 copies.

 In 2007 the album was repackaged as a 3-CD plus DVD box set featuring complementary tracks from the same period and an extended essay by Alex Ogg.
 This revised edition won the 2008 MOJO Award for Catalogue Release of the Year, with three of the key artists, Martyn Bates (Eyeless in Gaza), Lawrence (Felt) and Bid (The Monochrome Set) appearing on stage to collect the award, alongside Cherry Red founder Iain McNay.

 Tracks

 Pillows and Prayers 2

 In 1984 a sequel, Pillows and Prayers 2, was released in Japan.
 This time, there was no special price.
 In 2000 the album was reissued on CD (CDMRED 169) together with volume 1.